 FishMark: FishMark [2] collects comprehensive information about finned fish species.
-This benchmark is based on the FishBase real world dataset, and the queries are extracted from popular user SQL queries over FishBase; they are more complex than those from BSBM.
+This benchmark is based in the FishBase real world dataset, and the queries are extracted from popular user SQL queries over FishBase; they are more complex than those from BSBM.
 However, the benchmark comes neither with mappings nor with a data generator.
-The data size is rather small (≈20M triples).
+The data size is rather small ($\approx 20M$ triples).
 Requirements Missing: O1, D2, S1

-A specific challenge comes from requirements D1 and D2, i.e., given an initial real-world dataset, together with a rich ontology and mappings, expand the dataset in such a way that it populates the
+A specific challenge comes from requirements D1 and D2, i.e., given an initial real-world dataset, together with a rich ontology and mappings, expand the dataset in such a way that it populates the virtual instance in a sensible way (i.e., coherently with the ontology constraints and relevant statistical properties of the initial dataset).
+We address this problem in the next section.